Molloy College...We Mean Business

-Molloy continues to earn a wide variety of honors.
-In fact, Molloy was recently named the # 1 “Value All-Star” in the nation by Money magazine.
-That’s # 1 in the country!
+Molloy continues to earn a wide variety of honors, including being named one of the nation’s top three “value” colleges for two consecutive years by Money magazine.
 Molloy is extremely proud of this honor, which was based on a variety of factors, including graduation rates and salaries of graduates.
 According to the Money article, “Molloy provides opportunities to all kinds of students and does an exemplary job of getting them through to graduation and into good-paying jobs.”
 College Factual also named Molloy the #1 college for health professions, and the College’s residence halls were voted Best in New York by Niche.com.
 These rankings also referenced Molloy’s 88% freshman retention rate, which is among the highest in the country.
 Also of note, Molloy graduates’ starting salaries have ranked among the highest in the US in surveys conducted by Georgetown University and PayScale.com.

 Business at Molloy

 In the Molloy Business program, we begin with the end in mind: to prepare our Business students to be successful business professionals.
 Molloy’s “executive-based faculty” help open doors for our students to get them “out of the stack of résumés.”
 We do this by focusing on the academic and professional skills we believe will give them a competitive edge:

 • Writing skills.
 Students will em-ploy written communication skills through the use of individual and/or team research projects.

 • Technical skills.
 Students will acquire quantitative and modeling skills to analyze and evaluate current business problems and solutions.